MooersLab/ACA2022/README.md

 Slides from talk on 1 August 2022 at the 72nd Annual Meeting of the American Crystallographic Association: the Structural Sciences Society.
 The talk was using using snippet libraries in Colab notebooks.
-The end of the talk included the use of Neovim and other editors to code cells via GhostText; this might be the most widely useful take-away from this talk.
+The end of the talk included using Neovim and other editors to code cells via GhostText; this might be the most widely useful takeaway from this talk.

 The abstract has been published.
 A peer-reviewed paper is in preparation.